Chuck Jeffreys: Actor

+As an actor he has appeared in more than 24 films and television shows.
+He had supporting roles in Aftershock, Lockdown, Superfights and The Substitute 2: School's Out and co-starred in the 1997 film Bloodmoon.
+He is also the Fire Warlord in the Digital Pictures full-motion video action game Supreme Warrior.

 Some of the martial arts films he has acted in include Hawkeye and Fight to Win.
 Both films also starred George Chung.

 He co-starred as Detective Chuck Baker in the film Bloodmoon that starred Darren Shahlavi.
 He had a major supporting role in the film Zong heng tian xia aka Honor and Glory which starred Cynthia Rothrock, which was released in 1993.